Discover all the tax services we offer

-Many expats live abroad for years without realizing they needed to file US tax returns each year.
+Many expats live abroad for years without realizing they need to file US tax returns each year.
 If this is you, don’t panic.
 The IRS has created a way for you to get caught up penalty-free called the Streamlined Filing Compliance Procedures.

 When moving abroad, it’s often easy to get caught up in the new and exciting.
 Expats pick up their lives and migrate around the world, in some cases never intending to reside stateside again.
 To embrace the “new” of their expatriate adventure, US citizens may overlook their “old” responsibilities.